elixir-webrtc/workshop/README.md

 - wireshark

 Outline:
-- What’s WebRTC and when to use it?,
+- What’s WebRTC and when to use it?
-- Theoretical introduction to the WebRTC protocol stack,
+- Theoretical introduction to the WebRTC protocol stack
-- Setting up a peer-to-peer audio/video connection between two web browser tabs.
+- Setting up a peer-to-peer audio/video connection between two web browser tabs
-- Introduction to WebRTC monitoring and debugging.
+- Introduction to WebRTC monitoring and debugging
-- WHIP and WHEP - stream from OBS using WebRTC.
+- WHIP and WHEP - stream from OBS using WebRTC
 - Mastering Transceivers
 - Why do we need media servers?
-- Building a simple video-conferencing application with Fishjam Cloud.
+- Building a simple video-conferencing application with Fishjam Cloud